 10.2 The income and property of the Society shall be applied solely towards the pursuit of its purposes and no member of the Committee shall receive any remuneration or any other benefit in money or money’s worth from the society or by reason of any activity carried out on behalf of the Society except that nothing herein shall prevent any payment in good faith by the Society to any member of the Committee for out-of-pocket expenses or as payment for services or supplies authorised by a resolution of the Committee.

 10.3 The Trustees may deal with the property of the Society vested in them by way of sale, mortgage, charge, and lease or otherwise.

 10.4 All sums collected shall be paid into accounts in the name of the Society at such banks as the Committee may from time to time decide.
-Cheques may be drawn on the said accounts signed by two members of the Committee, at least one of whom shall be a Trustee.
-Online payments over £250 must have authorisation from at least two members of the Committee, at least one of whom shall be a Trustee.
+Payments over £250 made from the said accounts shall be authorised by two members of the Committee, at least one of whom shall be a Trustee.

 10.5 The Treasurer shall maintain proper records of account which shall be available for inspection by any member of the Committee at any reasonable time and on reasonable notice.

 11.1 The Committee shall present at each Annual General Meeting a report of the activities of the Society and its own proceedings during the previous year.

 11.2 The Committee shall present at each Annual General Meeting a statement of the accounts up to 31 December preceding the date of the Annual General Meeting signed by two Trustees and reviewed by an independent examiner, who shall be appointed by the Committee and whose appointment shall be subject to the approval of each Annual General Meeting.